State Bank of India chief sees small rise in deposit rates

-MUMBAI Jan 28 State Bank of India, the country's largest lender, expects a small rise in deposit rates, Chairwoman Arundhati Bhattacharya told reporters after the central bank's monetary policy review on Tuesday.
+MUMBAI State Bank of India, the country's largest lender, expects a small rise in deposit rates, Chairwoman Arundhati Bhattacharya told reporters after the Reserve Bank of India's (RBI) monetary policy review on Tuesday.

 She did not specify the extent of increase.